manuelbl/SwissQRBill/README.md

 ## Other programming languages

-If you are looking for a library for a different programming language or for a library with professional services, you might want to check out [Services & Tools](https://www.moneytoday.ch/iso20022/movers-shakers/software-hersteller/services-tools/) on [MoneyToday.ch](https://www.moneytoday.ch).
+A [.NET version](https://github.com/manuelbl/SwissQRBill.NET) of this library is also available.
+If you are looking for a library for yet another programming language or for a library with professional services, you might want to check out [Services & Tools](https://www.moneytoday.ch/iso20022/movers-shakers/software-hersteller/services-tools/) on [MoneyToday.ch](https://www.moneytoday.ch).